 RISE Live: WGS Online Careers Sessions

 We have a wonderful tradition of being able to call on the experiences of our alumnae to support students to consider the many and varied career opportunities available to them.
-With the arrival of COVID-19 and the changes it brought, we have needed to find new ways to do this.
+With the arrival of COVID-19 and the changes it has brought, we have needed to find new ways to do this.

 We are extremely grateful to the following alumnae who supported the programme: